chejunkie/unified-storage/README.md

 ## Description

 Unified Storage provides a consistent interface for interacting with storage solutions across different platforms and services.
 Whether you're working with local files, Azure Blob storage, or Google Drive, Unified Storage simplifies the process with a unified approach.

+I did not see any solution for my specific use case scenario, so I created these libraries to fit that need.
+Essentially, I wanted to be able to swap-in different storage solutions so I needed these different backends to share a common interface.
+It was more of a headache that I thought, mainly because I over-designed the solution, but it works for my needs without paying for a license for alternative solutions.
+Hopefully some others find it useful too - contributions welcomed!

 ## Features